freeradical13/freeradical13.github.io/index.md

 #### Hormones

-[Hormones][] are chemical signals that are part of the [endocrine system][] which synthesizes and circulates such hormones, or simply primary messengers in cases where there is no endocrine system such as in plants.
+[Hormones][] are an intercellular communication mechanism over long distances and made of chemical signals that are part of the [endocrine system][] which synthesizes and circulates such hormones, or simply primary messengers in cases where there is no endocrine system (such as in plants).
+Hormones are proteins, steroids, or amines.
+Amine Hormones are made from a single amino acid.
+Protein Hormones and most Amine Hormones are hydrophilic.
+Steroids and some Amine Hormones are hydrophobic.

-Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).
+Steroid hormones diffuse across the lipid membrane and bind to receptors in the cytosol or nucleus.

+[Tropic Hormones][] are hormones created in one endocrine organ but their target is another endocrine organ rather than a total body effect.

+#### Paracrine Signals

+[Paracrine Signals][] are intercellular communication over shorter distances than hormones.

+#### Autocrine Signals

+[Autocrine Signals][] are secreted molecules which trigger a response on the cells that secrete them.

+[Prostaglandins][] are either paracrine or autocrine signals which promote inflammation and the sensation of pain in response to injury.

+#### Pheromones

+Organisms may communicate which each other using chemical signals called [Pheromones][].

 #### Immune System